wmd0701/wmd0701.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I moved to Zurich, Switzerland and started my master at ETH Zürich, majored in Computer Science.
+I moved to Zurich, Switzerland and started my master at ETH Zurich, majored in Computer Science.